lukemunsch/rwbyQuiz/README.md

 In the beginning of the JavaScript section of my project, I created numerous versions of my code but I couldn't make the code complete what I wanted it to.
 Through my research, I have managed to find an example of a quiz site that I based the structure on to help build my site.
+I borrowed some code that he also used for his quiz as I struggled to link the answers to the corresponding buttons, but it has been adapted and changed for my own project:

+    answers.forEach( answer => {
+            const number = answer.dataset.answer;
+            answer.innerText = currentQuestion['answer' + number];
+        });

+    answers.forEach(answer => {
+    answer.addEventListener('click', e => {

+            if(!answerRequired) return;

+            answerRequired = false;
+            const selectedOption = e.target;

 I have built on and adapted the code to fix the issues with my own quiz.
 The main video I used was James Q Quick's video on youtube, https://www.youtube.com/watch?v=zZdQGs62cR8 is the video for fixing the issues I had with my quiz code.